 Physiotherapy can be effective in treating the symptoms and the source of the problem / injury.
 Through detailed assessment and biomechanical analysis of the body, physiotherapists can detect the underlying cause of the injury, and help to treat the affected joint or tissue.
 This often works well in conjunction with podiatry, as often, the source of the problem is driven by abnormal biomechanics of the feet.
 Custom-made orthoses (insoles) from a podiatrist may be appropriate in the correction and management of biomechanical problems.

 Manual therapy for soft tissue and joint injuries can be effective in reducing scar tissue and muscle tension, increasing tissue and joint flexibility, and restoring normal muscle balance and joint control through specific and progressive rehabilitation programmes.
 Your physiotherapist will also advise you as to when it is safe for you to return to running and can guide your training programme to avoid further injury.

 A biomechanical 'screen' of your body can be useful in detecting potential problem areas, before they become a problem with running.
 This involves a thorough assessment of posture, joint position and mobility, muscle and tissue flexibility, muscle and core control and gait.
 A programme designed to address any issues found on assessment can then be issued along with appropriate advice, so that you can enjoy your running with reduced risk of injury.

-PEAK Physiotherapy also works in close conjunction with a specialist podiatrist and a podiatric surgeon based in and around the Leeds area.
+PEAK Physiotherapy Limited also works in close conjunction with Specialist Podiatrists and Podiatric Surgeons based in and around the Leeds area.

-For further information about biomechanical assessments, podiatry or any of our services, or to make an appointment, please click here
+For further information about biomechanical assessments, podiatry or any of our related services, please telephone our Clinical Director Sarah Joice on 07908 684441.